 The M&E and the Mix Minus

-An MED, or mix minus VO/narration, is for programs where the dialog will be subtitled, but the voiceover will be revoiced for international distribution.
+An MED, or mix minus VO/narration, is for programs where the dialog is subtitled, but the voiceover is revoiced for international distribution.
 This is just another option to allow distributors maximum flexibility when conforming their programs to different languages and markets.

 Dipped and Undipped Stems

-It’s common for the volume of the music to dip down during dialog to make sure that the dialog is audible.
-That’s called dipping.
+It’s common for music volume to dip down during dialog to make sure that the dialog is audible.
+This is dipping, or ducking.

 When a network asks for dipped stems, they just want the individual audio stems to be at the level that makes up the full mix.
 This means that if you simply mix the dialog, narration, sound effects, and music stems together at 0 (no level change) it should sound exactly like your full mix.